What do you mean, "Larry wasn't always in the show?"

 In My Immortal, most of the Harry Potter characters appear to have met Ebony sometime prior to the story.
 Word OfSatan even tries to explain why Draco is Out of Character by saying that he already knew Ebony.
 Oddly, averted with Harry himself, creating one of many continuity problems (apparently, Harry was in Ebony's "goff" band before they first met).

-My Little Unicorn: Turns out, the second main antagonist of the sequel is Cadance's brother Fratello, who we never heard of before.
+Turns out, the second main antagonist of My Brave Pony: Star Fleet Magic II is Cadance's brother Fratello, who we never heard of before.
 Not to mention that Equestria seemingly has been invaded by robots around 15 years ago, of which no one has a memory of.

 Lampshaded in the commentary on The Prayer WarriorsBattle With the Witches, when the protagonist, Michael, is referred to as a "dear friend" and follower of Jerry; the commentary says "If he's so dear, why is he only appearing now?"
 Then again, it's a less extreme example than most cases, since he was earlier shown carrying out Jerry's orders to execute Mary for adultery in The Evil Gods Part 1.